 10. Can vaping CBD hurt you?

-It’s also important to keep in mind that different CBD manufacturers use different safeguards to ensure the safety and quality of their products.
+It’s also important to keep in mind that different CBD manufacturers use different safeguards to ensure the quality of their products.
 Here at CBDfx, we use the highest standards in the industry as we select suppliers, and we extract our own CBD from organically-grown, American hemp.
 There’s no guarantee that other manufacturers will take these same safeguards, however, and that’s only the tip of the iceberg.

 Once you’ve extracted your CBD, you still need to formulate it into consumer products.
 CBD-rich hemp oil is highly viscous in its natural state, which means it has to be mixed with lighter oils to be used in common consumer applications.
 The ingredients that are chosen at this stage are critical; if, as we do, you stick with pure PG and VG and don’t add any fillers or thickeners, you’re good to go.
 If you take shortcuts in the product development process, however, you might end up making a toxic product.